acoh64/pde-opt/paper/paper.md

 The `PDEEnv` class is useful for turning a PDE into a `Gymnasium`-registered reinforcement learning (RL) environment that can be used to train RL agents with libraries like Stable Baselines [@towers2024; raffin2021].
 In addition to the Domain, Equation, and Solver, the `PDEEnv` class requires a `step_dt`, which is the time span of one step of the environment, and a `numeric_dt` which is the time step to use for numerical integration.
 These are separate parameters because the reaction time of the agent is often larger than the time step needed for numerical stability.
-Beyond these fields, many other pieces of informataion must be provided to form the RL environment, including reward functions, observation functions, and reset functions.
+Beyond these fields, many other pieces of information must be provided to form the RL environment, including reward functions, observation functions, and reset functions.
 ![Single episode of an RL environment created from the Gross-Pitaevskii equation.\label{fig:rl_env}](figure3_joss.png) We demonstrate an example of creating an RL environment designed to form vortices in a Bose-Einstein condensate by controlling the position of an external laser source \autoref{fig:rl_env}.
 The episode is simulated by sampling random actions that move the position of the laser (red line), where the reward is calculated by counting the number of vortices in the condensate (black and white circles).